jm96441n/Dependency-Injection-in-Ruby/README.md

 ## Changes in this Branch

-So let's take a look at how using dependency injection allows us to more easily extend our code.
-By passing in the dependency on `Engine` we remove the explicit dependency on the `Engine` class and change that dependency to be "any object that responds to `start` method".
-This allows cars to have different types of engines, without any changes necessary to the car class.
-Here we'll see the introduction of the `V6`, `V8`, and `V12` engine subclasses, and how we can use them interchangeably when creating new instances of cars.
-In the next (and final) branch, `subclass_vehicle`, we will see how the greater flexbility allows us to create `Vehicle` subclasses with ease.
+we would have to repeat that for each and every new class.
+You can see how that would be tedious.
+By moving the dependency on the `Engine` class to the initialize method on vehicles, we're free to create as many subclasses of `Vehicle` as we would like and configure the engine to be used when calling that class.
+This also allows us to have different engines for different instances of each subclass (e.g. not every truck would use the same engine).

-As always, see this in action in our `runner.rb` file and can be run by running `ruby runner.rb` in the command line
+As always, see this in action in our `runner.rb` file and can be run by running `ruby runner.rb` in the command line.

 ## Read More